 No search results.
 Please enter a different search term.

-The majority shareholder as at 31 December 2015 was the Swiss Confederation, with 51.0% of the voting rights and capital.
+The majority shareholder as at 31 December 2016 was the Swiss Confederation, with 51.0% of the voting rights and capital.
 The Confederation is obligated by current law to hold the majority of the capital and voting rights.
-As at 31 December 2015, 21% of the shares were held in unregistered shareholdings.
+As at 31 December 2016, some 21% of the shares were held in unregistered shareholdings.

 Swisscom share performance indicators

 |Par value per share at end of year||CHF||1.00||1.00||1.00||1.00||1.00|

 |Number of issued shares at end of period||in thousand||51,802||51,802||51,802||51,802||51,802|

 |Market capitalisation at end of year||in CHF million||20,400||24,394||27,067||26,056||23,627|

 |Ordinary dividend per share||CHF||22.00||22.00||22.00||22.00||22.00 1|

 1 In accordance with the proposal of the Board of Directors to the Annual General Meeting.